Phonics and Early Reading at Whitehall Primary

 Supporting reading at home

-To help parents with supporting their children at home we have, as an ECaR team, developed coloured book marks which help parents to know what book level children should be readying at for their year group.
+To help parents with supporting their children at home we have, as an ECaR team, developed coloured bookmarks which help parents to know what book level children should be reading at for their year group.